 Note that with each of these methods, there are some basic rules to follow:

-- YOUR FOOD BAG MUST BE AT LEAST 6 FEET AWAY FROM THE TREE TRUNK.
-This is because bears can climb the tree and reach out to grab the food bag.
-Some experts recommend keeping the food bag 10 feet away from the tree trunk!
+- At least 6 feet away from the tree trunk.
+Bears can climb the tree and reach out to grab the food bag.
+Some experts say to keep it 10 feet from the trunk!

 This is the easiest method of hanging a bear bag, it doesn’t require much throwing skill, and it is easy to find a suitable tree.
 The problem is that BEARS ARE VERY SMART ANIMALS.
 They can easily figure out how to make the food bag drop simply by cutting/biting through the diagonal part of the rope.
 Hence, this method is NOT RECOMMENDED in bear country.
 I do use it when not in bear country, such as to keep foxes and other animals out of my food.